akhilmathurs/libriadapt/README.md

 ## Experimenting with the dataset

 The dataset could be used to evaluate the performance of ASR models under the presence of domain shift.
-Let us take the open-sourced Mozilla DeepSpeech2 (DS2) ASR model as an example.
+Let us take the open-sourced Mozilla DeepSpeech2 (DS2) ASR model[[2]](#2) as an example.

 1. Follow the instructions here [https://deepspeech.readthedocs.io/en/latest/TRAINING.html] and clone the DeepSpeech2 repo.